grafana/grafana/docs/sources/administration/team-management/_index.md

 - playlists

 {{< admonition type="note" >}}
 All members of a Grafana Team have the same exact permissions.
-A single Team cannot have members with different access levels to resources shared within that Team.
+A single Team can't have members with different access levels to resources shared within that Team.
 {{< /admonition >}}

-A user can be a `Member` or an `Administrator` for a given Team. `Members` of a Team inherit permissions from the team, but they do not have team administrator privileges, and cannot edit the team itself.
+A user can be a `Member` or an `Administrator` for a given Team. `Members` of a Team inherit permissions from the team, but they don't have team administrator privileges, and can't edit the team itself.
 Team `Administrators` can add members to a team and update its settings, such as the team name, team member’s team roles, UI preferences, and home dashboard.

 There are two types of Teams, `isolated` or `collaborative`.
 Isolated teams can only see their own resources.
-They cannot see other team’s resources like dashboards, data, or alerts.
+They can't see other team’s resources like dashboards, data, or alerts.
 Collaborative teams have access to other team’s resources.

 For information about how to optimize Teams, refer to [How to best organize your teams and resources in Grafana](https://grafana.com/blog/2022/03/14/how-to-best-organize-your-teams-and-resources-in-grafana/).